Hatchin/Machine-Learning-Zhou_Zhihua/Clustering/Automatic-Kmeans/README.md

 This repository contains my personal notes and codes for problem 9.10 in Chapter 9.
 A K-Means algorithm with automatically k selection for classification problem is implemented.
 The main steps are as follows:

 1. Iterating through the range of possible K and calculating the sum of distance from each point to its centroid
-2. Selecting the the turning point, k, whose slope changing a lot
+2. Selecting the the turning point, k, whose slope changing a lot.

 For instance, in the following graph, the turning point is k = 3: